hamchops/fscc-backend/README.md

 Be prepared to discuss each service component.

-Weeks 5 & 6 - Angular & Reach
+Weeks 5 & 6 - Angular & React
 Udemy Courses
 Angular Step by Step for beginners - 8 hours
 Hello React - React Training for JavaScript Beginners - 6 hours